This is our Essential Guide to Surfing California. Keep reading for everything you need to know to plan your ultimate California surfing trip.

 Further up the coastline, serious surfers should head to Patrick’s Point for gnarly waves.
 If adventure is your thing, Redwood National State Park is within driving distance too.

-Learn to Surf in California
+Surf Schools in California

 In central California, Cowell’s in Santa Cruz is a great place to learn the ropes.
 The local surf school offers a three-hour beginner lesson from $105, to get to grips with the basics.